Skip to main content

 warning

-Next demos start ROSbot's containers in different configuration, so remember to stop the basic setup at first:
+Next demos start ROSbot's containers in a different configuration.
+If you're planning to try them, make sure to stop the basic setup first by running the following command:

 husarion@rosbot2r:/home/husarion$